mre/endler.dev/content/2025/repeat-yourself/index.md

 It gets worse when other programmers start to depend on it, too.
 Then you have to be careful about changing it, because it might break other parts of the codebase.
-Once you introduce an abstraction, it might stick around forever.
+Once you introduce an abstraction, you have to work with it for a long time, sometimes forever.

 If you had a copy of the code instead, you could just change it in one place without worrying about breaking anything else.